RTS2/rts2/scripts/rts2saf/sphinx/installation.rst

     devices
     rts2saf.cfg

-you'll find four sets of rts2saf configuration files with their associated device files.
+are four sets of rts2saf example configuration files with their associated device files.
 The postfix ``-autonomous`` denotes configurations which are used while rts2saf is integrated in RTS2.